 Approximately 45% to 60% of individuals with TSC develop cognitive challenges (intellectual disabilities), although the degree of intellectual dysfunction ranges from very mild to severe.
 Some children appear to develop normally until the onset of seizures, when their progress slows or when they actually lose developmental milestones.
-Individuals whose seizures continue to be uncontrolled even after treatment (intractable seizures) have a higher likelihood of intellectual impairment.
-Some individuals with TSC may have mild learning disabilities that are essential to consider when early interventions, school programs or career choices are being made.
+Individuals whose seizures continue unchecked even after treatment (intractable seizures) have a higher likelihood of intellectual impairment.
+While most individuals with TSC who have intellectual disabilities also have epilepsy, many individuals with TSC who have seizures do not have significant intellectual disabilities.
+Some individuals with TSC may have mild learning disabilities that are essential to consider when early interventions, school programs, or career choices are being made.